TwilioDevEd/client-quickstart-node/README.md

    cp .env.example .env
    ```

-1. Edit `config.js` with the four configuration parameters we gathered from above.
+1. Edit `.env` with the four configuration parameters we gathered from above.

 1. Next, we need to install our dependencies from npm: